 Today, February 28th, is National Tooth Fairy Day!

 Leaving a tooth under the pillow for the Tooth Fairy is an age-old tradition that is sure to spark the imagination and bring some fun into a childhood milestone.
-But it also creates an opportunity to reinforce some of the oral hygiene habits that we are trying to instill in our children.
+But it also creates an opportunity to reinforce some of the oral hygiene habits that we are trying to instill in our children like regularly brushing of teeth and visiting a pediatric dental office.

 Here are a few fun ideas that the Tooth Fairy can do to help encourage kids toward good oral health.